jsbisht/aws-developer-associate/vpc.md

 A subnet is located in one availability zone.

-- How many AZ your VPC will use
+- How many AZ our VPC will use

 ### VPC Structure